Quick start

 The Retirement Calculator projects a future savings balance and compares it with a target.
 It is designed for scenario planning, not for deciding exactly how much you need.

-Use it when you want to: Project a retirement savings balance over time.
+Good fit examples: Project a retirement savings balance over time.
 Compare contribution amounts and estimated returns.

 What to enter